sairam1592/Android_Recipe_Application/README.md

 - Leveraged Kotlin Coroutines, StateFlow for API and passing of data back to view
 - Used Jetpack Compose to Populate list of data into the composable UI screen
 - Make UI screen load both vertical and grid of recipe list
-- Added search functionality in AppBar
+- Added search functionality to search based on recipe name in AppBar
+- Enabe User to Add a recipe to Cart and show SnackBar once added to Cart
 - Added Floating Action Button and onClick of it open a BottomSheet with my Intro;)
-- Show SnackBar on click of an Recipe
 - Show error Snackbar if App is opened when no internet available
 - Added No Internet Error screen with a Retry button to load recipe